tendermint/tendermint/spec/consensus/proposer-based-timestamp/tla/readme.md

 The script `runApalache.sh` runs Apalache against one of the model files in this repository.
 This document describes how to use it.

 1. Get Apalache, by following [these](https://apalache.informal.systems/docs/apalache/installation/index.html) instructions.
-TLDR (recommended: build from source):
+Summarized:

     1. `git clone https://github.com/informalsystems/apalache.git`
     2. `make package`